Coupled fermion-kink system in Jackiw-Rebbi model: Introduction

+Coupled fermion-soliton systems also appear in the braneworld scenarios in the context of the localization of the Standard Model fields on the brane.
+Localizing a fermion on the brane was first described by the original work \cite{Shaposhnikov}, where our Universe can be realized inside a domain wall embedded in a (4+1)-dimensional world.
+The localization of spin 1/2 fermions on thin branes due to a soliton, is performed via the mechanism introduced by Jackiw and Rebbi \cite{jackiw1976} originally to demonstrate the fermion charge-fractionization phenomenon.
+Also, higher-dimension extensions for this mechanism have been studied in literature \cite{extension1,extension2,extension3,extension4}.
+Besides that, the localization of fermions on a double-brane in warped space-time has been studied (e.g. \cite{double_brane1}).

 In most of the models investigated in the literature consisting of coupled fermion-soliton systems, the soliton is considered as a background field.
-The main reason is that solving the nonlinear system treating both fields as dynamical (not prescribed) is in general extremely difficult to do analytically.
+The main reason is that solving the nonlinear system treating both fields as dynamical\footnote{In this paper we use the word dynamical, in contrast to prescribed, to refer to the result of the equations of motion considering both fermionic and bosonic fields together.
+In the prescribed model we consider the soliton to be a prescribed (or background) field that does not receive any backreaction from the fermion.} is in general extremely difficult analytically \cite{Leila}.
 In principle, the soliton in these systems can have infinitely different shapes.
-Based on Jackiw and Rebbi's work \cite{jackiw1976}, the back-reaction of the fermion on soliton is small in the weak coupling regime and can be treated perturbatively.
-Therefore, in the weak coupling region considering soliton to be a prescribed field is a good approximation, although out of this region including strong coupling limit it fails considerably.
-In this paper we investigate a minimal supersymmetric kink model, $\mathcal{N}=1$, self-consistently and exactly within our numerical precision.
-As we solve the system self-consistently, it is possible to analyze not only the effect of the soliton on the fermion field but also the backreaction of the fermion field on the soliton.
-We study the system in both weak and strong coupling regimes.
-We show that our results are consistent with the ones discussed in literature in the weak coupling regime.
+Based on Jackiw and Rebbi's work \cite{jackiw1976}, the back-reaction of the fermion on the soliton is small when the coupling of the interaction term is small.
+Therefore, in this regime considering the soliton to be a prescribed field is a good approximation, although when the coupling is not small it may fail considerably.
+In Jackiw-Rebbi model, the system has charge and particle conjugation symmetries.
+The particle conjugation symmetry relates each fermionic mode with energy $E$ to the one with energy $-E$, which makes the energy spectrum to be completely symmetric with respect to the line $E=0$.